dasight/dasight.github.io/_posts/2025-10-22-handcraft-grpo-from-scratch.markdown

 However, the training code above is the most basic version, and doesn't include any optimizations.
 For example, you might feel that your GPU memory is not enough to compute the batch as large as `B*G`.
 If so, just add gradient accumulation into the code.

-Here are the diagrams on the rewards, loss, and KL divergence during one of my GRPO training processes.
+Here are the diagrams on the rewards, loss, and KL divergence during one of my GRPO training processes using GSM8K.

 ![Handcraft GRPO](/assets/handcraft-grpo.jpg)